1. Gold and silver prices will rise by a higher percentage in 2011 than they did in 2010.

 If any of the lawsuits against JPMorgan Chase or HSBC (including one that is also suing the SLV silver exchange traded fund) for illegal manipulation of the silver and gold markets result in the disclosure of any damning details, gold and silver prices will go nuts.

-On January 10, 2011, US District Court Judge Ellen Segal Huvelle ordered the Federal Reserve to produce documents for her inspection by January 14 as part of the lawsuit filed by the Gold Anti-Trust Action Committee (GATA) seeking compliance with their Freedom of Information Act request for documents disclosing the Fed’s gold swap activities and arrangements since 1990.
+On January 10, 2011, US District Court Judge Ellen Segal Huvelle ordered the Federal Reserve to produce documents for her inspection by January 14 as part of the lawsuit filed by the Gold Anti-Trust Action Committee (GATA) seeking compliance with their Freedom of Information Act (FOIA) request for documents disclosing the Fed’s gold swap activities and arrangements since 1990.
 While this order does not necessarily indicate that GATA will win this suit, it does demonstrate that the judge has some skepticism over the Fed’s claims.
 Should any documents be released that proves the Fed lied about its claims of not swapping any of the US government’s gold reserves, precious metals prices will soar.

 Rep. Ron Paul (R-TX) is now the chair of the House Monetary Policy Subcommittee of the Financial Services Committee.
 This committee has oversight of the Federal Reserve.
 Rep. Paul plans to pursue his effort for legislation to audit the Fed and determine the exact status of the claimed gold reserves.
 This effort was supported by most members of Congress last time around, but was blocked by the Democratic leadership.
 If successful and an audit casts any doubts on the accuracy of the US governments gold holdings, prices will take off.

 2. Worldwide currency wars.